 The historically rich field of gunsmithing has survived over 800 years and doesn’t appear to be going anywhere anytime soon.
 Whether you want to explore gunsmithing as an additional skill, a hobby, or a professional career, here’s everything you need to know to become a gunsmith, including what a gunsmith is, what they do, what skills are required, and more.

-Essentially, a gunsmith is a professional craftsperson who develops, creates, restores, or repairs various types of firearms.
+A gunsmith is a professional craftsperson who develops, creates, restores, or repairs various types of firearms.
 They are highly skilled in metalworking, woodworking, and even machine operation.
-Good hand-eye coordination, firm grip, and attention to detail are only a few critical skills necessary to be a gunsmith.

 The exact details of a gunsmith’s day will vary depending on their primary focus.
 For instance, one gunsmith may focus on the repair and restoration of firearms, while another may work for a large company like Smith & Wesson developing new firearms—and these two smiths would have very different daily tasks.